Thermodynamics of charged and accelerating black holes: RegMax C-Metric

-Even in this (very algebraically non-trivial) case, we have verified that the topological action renormalization yields the result \eqref{FFT}, namely: \be F_T+2\mu_+S_0T=F=M-TS-\phi Q\,. \ee Note that in here, we have the electrostatic potential $\phi$, \eqref{phiRM}, obtained from the Hawking--Ross prescription, rather than the naive $\phi_0$, \eqref{phi0ModMax}.
-In other words, the topological renormalization gives rise to an `upgraded' electrostatic potential, similar to what happens in the special case studied in the appendix.
+Even in this (very algebraically nontrivial) case, we have verified that the topological action renormalization yields the result \eqref{FFT}, namely \be F_T+2\mu_+S_0T=F=M-TS-\phi Q\,. \ee Note that in here, we have the electrostatic potential $\phi$, \eqref{phiRM}, obtained from the Hawking-Ross prescription, rather than the naive $\phi_0$, \eqref{phi0ModMax}.
+In other words, the topological renormalization gives rise to an upgraded electrostatic potential, similar to what happens in the special case studied in the Appendix.
 The origin of this modified potential remains to be better understood.

-To complete the thermodynamic description, the last step would be to find an expression for $\omega$, generalizing \eqref{eq:omega Maxwell generic solution}.
-Unfortunately, due to the complexity of the above expressions, we were unable to solve the corresponding PDE.
+To complete the thermodynamic description, the last step would be to find an expression for $\omega$, generalizing \eqref{eq:omega Maxwell generic solution 1}.
+Unfortunately, due to the complexity of the above expressions, we were unable to solve the corresponding partial differential equation.
 In fact, even the first correction $O(1/\alpha)$ seems hard to find.
 For this reason, we have to leave $\omega$ unspecified at the moment, leaving the verification of the first law for future work.